wesleycamargo/azure-docs.pt-br/articles/active-directory/application-config-sso-problem-configure-password-sso-non-gallery.md

     -   Exemplo – **tperkins@f128.info**

--   **Id do Locatário** – a ID exclusiva do locatário do qual o usuário que realizou a operação era membro
+-   **ID do Locatário** – a ID exclusiva do locatário do qual o usuário que realizou a operação era membro

     -   Exemplo – **7918d4b5-0442-4a97-be2d-36f9f9962ece**

--   **Id de objeto de usuário** – a ID exclusiva do usuário que realizou a operação
+-   **ID de objeto de usuário** – a ID exclusiva do usuário que realizou a operação

     -   Exemplo – **17f84be4-51f8-483a-b533-383791227a99**